xwang-phunware/maas-engagement-ios-sdk/MIGRATION.md

 #### General Questions

-How to subscribe message/geofence events?
+How to subscribe to message/geofence events?
 > Two options:
 >
 > 1) Implement **EngagementDelegate** methods to receive events.
 >
-> 2) Listen notification by the following names which are defined in Engagement.swift:
+> 2) Listen to notification with the following names, which are defined in Engagement.swift:
 >
 > ```
 > public extension NSNotification.Name {